-Need an easy make-ahead shortbread cookie recipe for the holidays, Christmas, or just because?
-These cocoa nib buckwheat cookies are easy slice-and-bake shortbread cookies that store well once baked.
+Need an easy, make-ahead shortbread cookie recipe for the holidays, Christmas, or just because?
+These buckwheat shortbread cookies with cocoa nibs are an easy slice-and-bake cookie recipe that stores well once baked.
 You can also make the cookie dough ahead, shape it into a log, and freeze it for later.

 If you have never baked with buckwheat flour and cocoa nibs, you have to start with these simple shortbread cookies.
-This slice-and-bake cookie recipe is easy to make so you can throw it together in minutes.
-The ingredients in this cookie are quite simple.
-There are just a few ingredients on the list.
-It's the perfect backdrop to start exploring the flavour of buckwheat flour and cocoa nibs, and the texture they impart.
+This slice-and-bake cookie recipe is easy to make.
+The ingredients in this cookie are quite simple and you can throw it together in minutes.
+These cookies are the perfect backdrop to start exploring the flavour of buckwheat flour and cocoa nibs, and the texture they impart.

 Slice-and-bake cookies are so easy to make and the basic ingredients for shortbread cookies are always butter, sugar, and flour.
-Here's what you'll need to make these buckwheat cookies:
+Here's what you'll need to make this variation with buckwheat flour and cocoa nibs:

 - butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty